lucasrangit/RGBDLocalization/README.md

  * If the algorithm could be made efficient and fast, should the calculation of absolute position be executed continuously?
  * After position is determined orientation can also be found estimated based of the depth and angle to the landmark corners
  * Can a magnetometer be used to assist in oriented the robot instead of using markers?
+ * After calibration of the cameras and using the camera's instrinsic and extrinsic parameters how much more accurate is this algorithm at determining the absolute position?
+ * Can known constraints such as the minimum and maximum distances from any wall or ceiling be used to further reduce the domain to be scanned, thereby speeding up the calculations?

 References
 ==========